presidential-innovation-fellows/pif-website/README.md

 # Presidential Innovation Fellows website

-This is the PIF website, jekyll edition.
+This is the PIF website, jekyll edition (inspired by the [18F hub](https://github.com/18F/hub)).
 The website is currently maintained by the PIF leadership, with contributions from the fellows.

 In the _data section there are YAML files available for PIF bios, current/previous projects, and case studies.
 Additionally, there are specific fields for each YAML file and corresponding approved values.